LukasKnuth/epub_tools/readme.md

 ```

 **NOTE** This is different from the `wget` command, because it downloads the page _after_ the JavaScript has run.
 This allows getting pages that rely heavily on it.

+## iBooks and validation

+The EPub worked fine with KOReader, but it could not be imported in iBooks.
+I found https://www.w3.org/publishing/epubcheck/ to check the EPubs and it found some fatal issues with my XML.

+I updated a bunch of properties required for the `content.opf` file and added a unique UUID to the file.
+There are still errors, but none of them are about missing metadata in that file.